adamgpeters/CCIP-Webhooks/README.md

-# Alchemy Webhooks Example: Following CCIP Events
+# Alchemy Webhooks Example: Following CCIP Events on EVM Chains

 This sample app listens to `CCIPSendReqested` events from Ethereum to Arbitrum in 3 simple steps
 1. Start the local server